AbhijeetRathi12/VIO-using-MSCKF/README.md

 ## Results

 Evaluations are performed using the EuRoC dataset.
 The absolute median trajectory error (ATE) and root mean square translation error (RMSE) are used to measure the performance.
+The absolute median trajectory error (ATE) is 0.07072745620375322 m and root mean square translation error (RMSE) is 0.08225543715390592 m.

+## Author
+Abhijeet Sanjay Rathi

-## License and References
+## Acknowledgments

-Follow [license of msckf_vio](https://github.com/KumarRobotics/msckf_vio/blob/master/LICENSE.txt).
-Code is adapted from [this implementation](https://github.com/uoip/stereo_msckf).
+Special thanks to the Computer Vision course instructors and teaching assistants for their guidance and support.